Composer Angelo Badalamenti, who scored 'Twin Peaks', 'Blue Velvet' and more, dead at 85

 Other collaborations with Lynch included 1990’s Wild At Heart, 1997’s Lost Highway, 1999’s The Straight Story and 2001’s Mulholland Drive.
 He made small appearances onscreen in a handful of the Lynch films he worked on, including Blue Velvet and Mulholland Drive.

 Outside of his work with Lynch, Badalamenti also worked on the soundtracks for films such as A Nightmare On Elm Street 3: Dream Warriors, National Lampoon’s Christmas Vacation and The Wicker Man, and collaborated with a range of other musicians.
-Artists he worked with over the years include Marianne Faithfull, James‘ Tim Booth, Orbital, The Cranberries‘ Dolores O’Riordan, Pet Shop Boys and Anthrax.
+Artists he worked with over the years include David Bowie, Marianne Faithfull, James‘ Tim Booth, Orbital, The Cranberries‘ Dolores O’Riordan, Pet Shop Boys and Anthrax.

 “Tonight I will raise my glass to my beautiful friend, the Bad Angel, Angelo Badalamenti,” Booth wrote on Twitter, remembering his collaborator.
 “He taught me many things but primarily how to enjoy the recording process.
 We laughed from the beginning to the end of the record we made together, never had a disagreement.
 I love him.”